 Inspect your tools before you embark on a new project.
 Look out for frayed power cords, splintered wooden handles and dull chisels and blades.
 Fix or replace faulty tools before you begin.

 Always buy the best quality tools you can afford – you get what you pay for.
-Cheap tools are not only a waste of money they are ineffective and a potential safety threat as well.
+Cheap tools are not only a waste of money because they’re usually ineffective, but they’re a potential safety threat as well.

-Make sure the power is turned off at the source whenever you are working on electricity.
-Make sure others in the home are aware that you have done this for a reason so they don’t accidentally put the power back on.
+Make sure the power is turned off at the source whenever you’re changing light bulbs, fixing plugs or working on electric circuits.
+Make sure others in the home are aware that you have switched off the power so they don’t accidentally put the power back on.
 Stay away from water or even dampness when operating power tools.
 Water and electricity make for a lethal combination.

 First Aid kit

-Be prepared for minor injuries by having a well stocked first aid kit at home.
+Be prepared for minor injuries by having a well- stocked first aid kit handy.
 Make sure it is easily accessible and that the whole family knows where it is kept.
 Ensure that emergency numbers are at hand should they become necessary.

 Keep a chemical fire extinguisher nearby in case of fire.
 Never use water to put out an electrical fire.
-Solvents are highly flammable – keep them away from all sources of heat, and never expose directly to an open flame.
+Solvents are highly flammable, so keep them away from all sources of heat, and never expose them directly to an open flame.
 Rags soaked with oil-based materials can ignite spontaneously if not spread out to dry.
 Don’t smoke while painting or working with any kind of chemicals.

-Visit your nearest Jack’s Paint & Hardware store for expert advice, the right product at the right price on the above mentioned topic(s) and other DIY projects.
+Visit your nearest Jack’s Paint & Hardware store for expert DIY advice, the right product at the right price and other do-it- yourself projects.

 Click on our store locator to find a store near you or phone 0860 522 577(toll free)